userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/user-administration.md

 <p id="bkmrk-"><a href="/assets/2mznsOlbTSNaaAcI-image-1604671927789.png" target="_blank" rel="noopener"><img src="/assets/2mznsOlbTSNaaAcI-image-1604671927789.png" alt="image-1604671927789.png"></a></p>
 <p id="bkmrk-----1">---</p>
 <h5 id="bkmrk-licensing%C2%A0">Licensing </h5>
-<p id="bkmrk-you-must-assign-a-li">You must assign a license to a use, how ever if you use gsuit enterprise it's automatic</p>
+<p id="bkmrk-you-must-assign-a-li">You must assign a license to a use, however if you use gsuit enterprise it's automatic</p>
 <p id="bkmrk-suspended-users-will">Suspended users will not be able to login and will not get emails or calendar invites</p>
 <p id="bkmrk-----2">---</p>
 <h5 id="bkmrk-organisational-units">Organisational units </h5>